QC-Edu/IntroQM/_sources/main_content.md

 # Quantum Chemistry

 > **CHEM 3PA3** *Quantum Mechanics and Spectroscopy.* An introduction to quantum chemistry and its applications in spectroscopy and structure and unusual phenomena at the nanoscale.
 The main course content is conveyed through, and assessed by, Jupyter notebooks, and uses the JupyterBook toolbox.
-GitHub Classroom is used for assessments.
+GitHub Classroom is used for assessment.

 ## Overview